lindsaydbrin/CREATE_R_Workshop/Lessons_Rmd/Lesson_-_Linear_regression.md

 ```

 ```
-## [1] 0
+## [1] 4.359055e-18
 ```

 #### Challenge {#challengelm}

-* Write a function that returns the slope and intercept of a linear regression model.

-* Use a simple linear regression to look at whether species richness is dependent on mean stream temperature.
+* Use a simple linear regression to look at whether species richness is dependent on mean stream temperature in the `Inverts` data frame.

+* Read in the `genes.csv` data file from the lesson on joining data frames.
+Examine the relationship between the abundance of nirS and the abundance of nosZ by plotting the data and then fitting a linear regression model.
+What are the p-value and the adjusted r^2^ of the overall model?
+Is the linear relationship significant?

+* Read in the `climates.csv` data file from the lesson on joining data frames.
+Examine the relationship between mean annual precipitation (MAP) and mean annual temperature (MAT) by plotting the data and then fitting a linear regression model.
+What are the p-value and the adjusted r^2^ of the overall model?
+Is the linear relationship significant?

+* Extract the slope, intercept, p-value, and adjusted r^2^ of the linear regression model of the relationship between MAP and MAT.

+* Write a function that returns a vector with the slope and intercept of a simple linear regression model.

 ## Looking at your regression {#lookAtlm}